cran/tictactoe/README.md

      Player 1 (no name) to play
     choose move (e.g. A1) >

-Type the move, then the oppoenet will respond.
+Type a move, then the oppoenet will respond.
 To finish the game in the middle, type "exit".

 The default AI player is very week (in fact, he plays randomly).
-To play against a more sophisticated player, set the `level` argument.
+To play against a more sophisticated player, set the `level` argument (from 0 (weekest) to 5 (strongest)).

 ``` r
 ttt(ttt_human(), ttt_ai(level = 4))
 ```

-`level` is from 0 (weekest) to 5 (strongest).

 You may play as the second mover by `ttt(ttt_ai(), ttt_human())`.
 You may watch games between AI players by `ttt(ttt_ai(), ttt_ai())`.